Harbour-Enterprises/SuperDoc/packages/layout-engine/painters/pdf/README.md

 # @superdoc/painter-pdf

-PDF export implementation for the SuperDoc layout proof of concept, targeting pdf-lib in the browser.
+PDF export implementation for the SuperDoc layout engine, targeting pdf-lib in the browser.

 ## Responsibilities